Paul Staines

 Paul De Laire Staines (born 11 February 1967) is a British-Irish right-wing political blogger who publishes the Guido Fawkes website, which was described by The Daily Telegraph as "one of Britain's leading political blogsites" in 2007.
 The Sun on Sunday newspaper published a weekly Guido Fawkes column from 2013 to 2016.
 Born and raised in England, Staines holds British and Irish citizenship.

-Staines acquired an interest in politics as a libertarian in the 1980s and did public relations for acid house parties in the early 1990s.
+Staines acquired an interest in politics as a libertarian in the 1980s and undertook public relations for acid house parties in the early 1990s.
 He then spent several years in finance, first as a broker then as a trader.
 In 2001, he sued his fund's financial backer in a commercial dispute.
 Consequently, Staines declared himself bankrupt in October 2003 after two years of litigation, and legal costs on both sides running into hundreds of thousands of pounds.

 In September 2004, Staines started publishing his political blog Guido Fawkes.
 The blog was named after the Spanish name for Guy Fawkes, an English Catholic involved in the failed Gunpowder Plot to assassinate King James I in 1605.